General

 - the organization’s registered charitable number.

-A copy of last year’s financial statement must also be submitted, along with any other supporting materials.
+- a copy of last year’s financial statement, along with any other supporting materials.

 Who is eligible for a Community Grant?

-Registered charitable organizations located within Brantford/Brant who primarily foster help in areas that are focused on children, the arts, health care, education, and the United Way.
+Registered charitable organizations located within Brantford/Brant who primarily foster help in areas that are focused on children, the arts, health care, and education.